Missile guidance: Remote control guidance

+Command guidance

+Command guidance is a system in which the guidance commands originate outside the missile.
+Command guidance requires two links between the missile and the transmitter: the information link and the command link.
+The information link allows the controller to determine the position of the missile, and the command link allows commands to be transmitted from the controller to the missile.
+In some systems, both links are accomplished using the same tracking unit (i.e. radar, optical, laser, or infrared), but others have a distinct tracking unit for each system.
+A disadvantage of command guidance is it requires the target to be illuminated by an external energy source, from the launcher or elsewhere.
+This can alert the target, which could then conduct evasive maneuvers or SEAD.
+Two examples of command-guided missiles are the MIM-104 Patriot and S-300P/PT.

-Line-of-sight beam riding guidance
+Beam riding

-LOSBR uses a "beam" of some sort, typically radio, radar or laser, which is pointed at the target and detectors on the rear of the missile keep it centered in the beam.
+Beam riding missiles use an electromagnetic beam of some sort, typically radar or laser, which is pointed at the target.
+Sensors on the rear of the missile receive the beam and the control systems of the missile use this information to calculate steering commands, attempting to keep the missile in the beam.
+These are sometimes considered distinct from command guidance.

 Beam riding systems are often SACLOS, but do not have to be; in other systems the beam is part of an automated radar tracking system.
-A case in point is the later versions of the RIM-8 Talos missile as used in Vietnam – the radar beam was used to take the missile on a high arcing flight and then gradually brought down in the vertical plane of the target aircraft, the more accurate SARH homing being used at the last moment for the actual strike.
+A case in point is the later versions of the RIM-8 Talos missile as used by the United States largely during the Vietnam War – the radar beam was used to take the missile on a high arcing flight and then gradually brought down in the vertical plane of the target aircraft, the more accurate SARH homing being used at the last moment for the actual strike.
 This gave the enemy pilot the least possible warning that his aircraft was being illuminated by missile guidance radar, as opposed to search radar.
 This is an important distinction, as the nature of the signal differs, and is used as a cue for evasive action.

-LOSBR suffers from the inherent weakness of inaccuracy with increasing range as the beam spreads out.
-Laser beam riders are more accurate in this regards, but are all short-range, and even the laser can be degraded by bad weather.
-On the other hand, SARH becomes more accurate with decreasing distance to the target, so the two systems are complementary.
+An advantage of beam riding is multiple missiles may be launched at once using the same beam, due to the reduced tracking load on the launcher.
+Beam riding suffers from the inherent weakness of inaccuracy with increasing range as the beam spreads out.
+Laser beam riders are more accurate in this regard, but they tend to be shorter range, and the laser beam can be degraded by bad weather.
+SARH becomes more accurate with decreasing distance to the target, so the two systems are complementary.